gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 - Legal information (*when can we air this content?* *When did we acquire this contract?*)

-On top of storing and exposing tools to manipulate video files and their related metadata, Mediahub allows third parties to send us new video elements and users to ship these elements to VOD platforms and TV channels.
+On top of storing and exposing tools to manipulate video files and their related metadata, Mediahub allows third parties to send us new content that can be shipped to VOD platforms and TV channels.
 A built-in workflow orchestration engine takes care of receiving, quality-checking, assembling and shipping footage.
 **The platform can execute hundreds of these workflows concurrently and treats more than 3000 workflows a day.**

 ![The MAM stores media assets and their related metadata and delivers them to third-party platforms, such as myCANAL or TV Channels](../illustrations/mam.png)

-The Mediahub project is born roughly in 2017, but Canal+ has been a leader of pay television, film production and film distribution  in France for decades, meaning a vast proportion of the video footage we manage comes from a legacy system.
+The Mediahub project is born roughly in 2017, but a vast proportion of the video footage we manage comes from a legacy system.
 **Out of roughly 1M medias we are managing, 900K come from the old system**; a system we are trying to slowly replace, using Kafka, Scala, and functional programming as our main tools.

-In this series of articles, I will explain why we are moving away from that legacy system and how we are doing it.
+In this series of articles, I'll explain why we are moving away from that legacy system and how we are doing it.
-I'll go from a big picture of our architecture (ETL pipelines built on Kafka) to some neat implementation details  (using Cats to validate and transform loosely structured data), in an attempt to showcase how Kafka, Scala and functional programming allow us to modernize our internal video management tools.
+I'll go from a big picture of our architecture (ETL pipelines built on Kafka) to some neat implementation details  (using Cats to sanitize loosely structured data), in an attempt to showcase how Kafka, Scala and functional programming allow us to modernize our video management tools.

 - The introduction, this article, will provide some background regarding our product and our transition to a better system; it will also introduce the building blocks of our transition: Kafka topics and functional microservices written in Scala.
 - The second part will cover our data migration pipelines in more detail.
-- The third part will cover our functional services and showcase how Scala's type system and neat programming concepts like algebraic data types and functors (they're not as scary as they sound!) help us transform and validate data safely and easily.
+- The third part will cover our functional services and showcase how Scala's type system and neat programming concepts like algebraic data types and functors (they're not as scary as they sound!) help us manipulate data safely and easily.

 Let's do this!

 ## Why we are moving away

 The media management platform (MAM) is at the cornerstone of our video supply chain: it is used by a thousand users daily to provide content to a hundred distribution channels across the globe.
 Since 2011, in virtue a contract between Canal+ and a software vendor, the role of MAM  is performed by Edgar, a closed-source, monolithic program built on a long-obsolete foundation.

 Our main concern with Edgar today is the impossibility of reshaping it to address new needs:

 - It's 2021.
 People want 4K and HDR videos.
 Edgar doesn't handle them.
 - We want to configure and restrict content distribution on a per-territory basis, as we expand our operations worldwide.
-Edgar doesn't do that, because Canal+ was mostly operating in France when it was introduced
+Edgar wasn' built to do that, as Canal+ was mostly operating in France when it was introduced
 - We want a multilingual application to support our expansion to new countries.
 - We want to introduce new features, new distribution channels, new video transcoding workflows, quickly and without breaking what we already have.

-At best, adding these changes to Edgar would require another expensive contract with a third-party vendor.
-And that is if they're possible at all.
+At best, adding these changes to Edgar would require another expensive contract with a third-party vendor, assuming it possible wihout rewriting the whole thing.
 Rather than throwing money to maintain a 15-year-old piece of software, we've decided implement ourselves our MAM for the decade to come.

 - We're building in-house to avoid locking ourselves in a 15-year contract with another vendor.
 We're going *inner source*,  applying to our organisation the best practices of open-source software development:  public Git repositories, shared libraries, pull requests, open issue tracker, open Wiki.